How To Develop A Recruitment Strategy That Hires Fast

 Hiring manager interview 45-minute video or in-person Assess skills, experience, and role fit Within 5 business days

 Assign one person to own scheduling for every stage so candidates never wait more than 24 hours for a next step.
-Slow scheduling is one of the top reasons strong candidates drop out of processes before you ever extend an offer.
+Slow scheduling is one of the top reasons strong candidates drop out before you ever extend an offer.

 Debrief calls take forever when interviewers show up without a shared framework.
 A simple scorecard anchors every conversation to the same criteria and cuts decision time from days to hours.
-Build one before the first interview goes out.
-Include your five must-haves from Step 2 as the primary criteria, and score each one on a 1 to 3 scale: 1 means weak evidence, 2 means adequate, and 3 means strong evidence.
-Total the scores after each round and flag any candidate who drops below a threshold you set in advance.
-This removes ambiguity and speeds up every hiring decision you make.
+Build one before the first interview.
+Include your five must-haves from Step 2 as primary criteria, and score each on a 1–3 scale: 1 = weak evidence, 2 = adequate, 3 = strong evidence.

 The gap between a verbal offer and a written offer letter is where more deals die than at any other point in the hiring process.